18F/18f.gsa.gov/_posts/2021-04-27-we_asked_our_coworkers_why_did_you_join_18f.md

 <img class="height-card-lg" alt="Selena Juneau-Vogel (she/her) staring confidently at the camera" src="{{ site.baseurl }}/assets/blog/juneau-vogel_selena.jpg">

 <div class="testimonial-blockquote">
 I’ve worked in service organizations for my whole career but I assumed the government, especially the federal government, was too monolithic and staid for me to grow or contribute.
 But when a friend pointed me to an 18F job posting, I was drawn in by the exciting language of human-centered design, open source, and product thinking.
-I’m so grateful to be in this community of diverse, talented, and driven changemakers who widen the cracks in the monolith to let the light in.
+I’m so grateful to be in this community of diverse, talented, and driven change-makers who widen the cracks in the monolith to let the light in.
 <span>- Selena Juneau-Vogel, Product Manager </span>
 </div>